 This summer was an exciting time for comets – several outbursts and even a newly discovered comet have graced the skies.
 To keep your cometary momentum going, join Unistellar and the AFA (Association Française d’Astronomie) in observing comet 103P/Hartley from September 13 – October 25!

 Comet 103P/Hartley, also known as Hartley 2, is a short period comet with an orbit that takes 6.5 years to complete.
-This orbit extends from the asteroid belt to within the orbit of Venus!
+This orbit extends from the asteroid belt to within the orbit of Mars!
 Hartley 2 last flew by Earth in 2017, but it was still quite far from our planet – now we have another chance to get up close and personal.

 The orbit of Comet Hartley 2.
 Credit: Tony Dunn

 The closest look at this comet occurred via a visit from NASA’s Deep Impact (EPOXI) spacecraft in 2010, when it flew only 694 km away from Hartley 2.
 The flyby revealed a small, peanut shaped comet about 1.5 km in diameter.
 For comparison, most comets are around 10 km wide, although they can be larger – the famous Hale-Bopp is about 60 km at its widest, while the biggest comet known is 120 km wide!
 Regardless, don’t underestimate Hartley 2 – this small but mighty comet is considered hyperactive, meaning it releases more gasses than is typical for comets its size.
 Observations have also revealed that it doesn’t have a uniform makeup – water vapor spews preferentially from one region of the comet, while carbon-dioxide is expelled from another.

 An image of Hartley 2 taken by Deep Impact during its flyby.
 Credit: NASA/JPL-CalTech/UMD